 Registering U.S. citizenship in Finland

 The Act on the Population Information System (661/2009) obliges Finnish citizens to keep their population information up to date and to report any changes in their civil data.
-You can register your U.S. citizenship directly with the Digital and Population Data Services Agency service location or through the Finnish Consulate/Embassy.
-Registration can be done in two ways:
+You can register your U.S. citizenship directly with the Digital and Population Data Services Agency service location or through the Finnish Consulate/Embassy by submitting the following documents: